chmike/securecookie/REAME.md

-# Encode and Decode secure cookie value on the server side
+# Encode and Decode secure cookies

 This package provides functions to encode and decode cookie values for use as secure cookie.
 The encoding algorithm is described below.